 At Common Ground, everyone leads.
-We support and measure students’ growth as community and environmental leaders just as we support and measure their academic success.
+We support and encourage students’ growth as environmental and social justice leaders just as we support and encourage their academic success.

 Common Ground pushes every student to step up as a POWERful leader.